b0tzone/hello-world/README.md

 # hello-world
 This is my first github repo.

-Yes wanted to learn about the github.
+Just wanted to learn about the github.